BerndiVader/MythicBetonAddon/readme.md

-# mmBetonQuestAddon for BetonQuest 1.8.5 or smaller and MythicMobs 4.0.0 or higher
+# mmBetonQuestAddon 1.1a for BetonQuest and MythicMobs 4.0.0 or higher
 https://www.spigotmc.org/resources/betonquest.2117/

 # mmMythicMobsKillObjective
 # mmMythicMobsSpawnEvent
 # MythicMobs betonquest Mechanics
+# MythicMobs bqhastag Condition since 1.1a

+## for BetonQuest 1.8.5 or smaller use https://github.com/BerndiVader/bqMythicMobs/blob/master/bqMythicMobsKillObjective185.jar
+## for BetonQuest 1.9.0 or higher use https://github.com/BerndiVader/bqMythicMobs/blob/master/bqMythicMobsKillObjective.jar

 ## The Objective: mmMythicMobsKillObjective